anthub-services/node-api-and-client-boilerplate/README.md

 **Create and Initialize Database**

-Open a terminal console and change the project directory from `root` to `api` and run the following command:
+Open a terminal console and change the project directory from `root` to `api` and run the following commands:

 ```
 sequelize db:create